edspencer/bragdoc-ai/README.md

 - Secure multi-company data separation
 - Historical achievement tracking and access

+### Auth
+- Email/password authentication
+- Google authentication
+- GitHub authentication

+### GitHub Integration
+- Automatically creates Brags out of connected repositories!
+- Can retro-actively link a repo, creating a Project for it and filling it with Brags from the repo history [Premium Feature]

 ## Homepage

 Should have some copy about how many things you will forget without it.